-The TMc300 was wavelength calibrated in factory.
+The TMS300 was wavelength calibrated in factory.

-It is recommended that the customer periodically check the wavelength calibration, particularly if the device has been transported.
+We recommend that the customer periodically checks the wavelength calibration, particularly if the device has been transported.

-The initial wavelength calibration procedure typically consists of placing a white light source on the monochromator entrance slit and finding the number of micro steps from the park position to the zero order position (ZORD).
+The initial wavelength calibration procedure typically consists of placing a white light source on the monochromator entrance slit and finding the number of micro steps from the park position to the zero order position (zord).